-Dynamic Dimming Allows the projector to automatically detect the video content and enhance contrast during dark scenes.
-4K Upscaling Allows the projector to automatically upscale all input timings to 4K resolution.
-Minimizes the response time between the input source and the displayed image.
-For the optimized latency, when Fast Mode is activated, 3D Keystone/Aspect Ratio will return to the default settings.
-Fast Mode Fast Mode can only be enabled for below input timing adopted by most of popular games: - 1080p 60Hz/120Hz/240Hz - 4K 60Hz Reset Display Returns all the settings on the Display main menu to the factory default values.
+From Projector will be shut down, too.
+Dynamic Dimming Allows the projector to autocontrast during dark scenes. matically detect the video content and enhance 4K Upscaling Allows the projector to auto matically upscale all input timings to 4K resolution. • between the input source and the displayed image. en Fast Mode is activated, 3D Keystone/Aspect ult settings.
+Fast Mode Fast Mode can only be ena popular games: - 1080p 60Hz/120Hz/240 bled for below input timing adopted by most of

+Reset Display

+Returns all the settings on the Display main menu to the factory default values.